Bira/octopus-carnival/_drafts/wir-mm-4e-grimlock.md

 Grimlocks appeared in a Monster Manual for the first time in AD&D 2nd Edition, though it's likely they appeared in a 1e or earlier supplement before that.
 I'm pretty sure they're inspired by the Morlocks from H. G. Wells' The Time Machine.
+Here they're only on the MM.

 ## The Lore

 It seems like every "civilized" surface people has a more brutal "deep" counterpart in the Underdark.
 Elves have drow, dwarves have duergar, and so on.
-I've seen it argued that grimlocks are the equivalent of humans, though their dramatic role is a lot closer to that of your typical Angry Humanoid.
+I've seen it argued that grimlocks are the equivalent of humans, though their dramatic role is a lot closer to that of your typical Angry Humanoid like an orc or gnoll.

 Anyway, grimlocks are a humanoid people who apparently evolved in the Underdark.
 They have no eyes, and perceive the world through their keen senses